 'from' and 'to' must be in the same file system.
+If 'from' and 'to' exist on different file systems, an error is returned.

 When the read-only attribute is set to the file indicated by 'to', an error occurs.

 The file path name indicated by 'to' must be in the unopen state.